-In fact, Pad Pak Bung Fai Daeng is so ordinary and so easy to make that brilliant marketing minds have figured out how to make it appear extraordinary and more complicated than it really is.
+In fact, Phat Phak Bung Fai Daeng is so ordinary and so easy to make that brilliant marketing minds have figured out how to make it appear extraordinary and more complicated than it really is.
 How?
-They make the dish fly and give it a new moniker, “Flying Pak Bung” (ผักบุ้งลอยฟ้า).
+They make the dish fly and give it a new moniker, “Flying Phak Bung” (ผักบุ้งลอยฟ้า).

 It’s quite entertaining, though; I’ve got to admit.
 But, oh, what a waste of food it can be sometimes.
 Kids, don’t try this at home.

-I’ll always regard Pad Pak Bung Fai Daeng with fondness, because its main ingredient, Pak Bung Jiin is the first vegetable my hopelessly brown thumb and I have ever grown from seed successfully (5th grade), and it is the first farm (i.e. a small plot in my grandma’s back yard) -to-table dish I’ve ever made from scratch (also 5th grade).
-Don’t let the “aquatica” in Ipomoea aquatica or “water” in Chinese water spinach lead you into thinking that you need to grow this vegetable in a pond; you don’t.
-You can even grow it in a deep indoor plant pot provided that you allow them enough sunlight.
-This vegetable grows very easily and quickly.
+I’ll always regard Phat Phak Bung Fai Daeng with fondness, because its main ingredient, Phak Bung Jin is the first vegetable my hopelessly brown thumb and I have ever grown from seed successfully (5th grade), and it is the first farm (i.e. a small plot in my grandma’s back yard) -to-table dish I’ve ever made from scratch (also 5th grade).
+Don’t let the “aquatica” in Ipomoea aquatica or “water” in Chinese water spinach lead you into thinking that this vegetable is typically grown in water; it’s grown in soil.

 Thai-Style Chinese Water Morning Glory Stir-Fry (ผัดผักบุ้งไฟแดง) Serves 4 (with steamed rice or plain rice porridge)